raab-d/Docker/labs/60-lab-docker-compose/README.md

 ### set up the stack

 1. Use the `docker-compose up -d` command
+   # docker-compose up -d
 2. curl the `localhost:9092`
+   # curl localhost:9092
    1. Check that the `number` of visit is incremented at each call
+      # everytime I call or refresh the page, the number of visits gets incremented